-1 Introduction
+1. Introduction

-In the past, multiple solutions have been proposed to solve the Information Retrieval (IR) problem of identifying documents that have relevance to particular user queries.
-However, individual IR systems will typically return different documents in response to a given query, even when the retrieval performance of the individual systems is similar [1].
+In the past, various solutions have been proposed to solve the Information Retrieval (IR) problem of identifying documents that have relevance to particular user queries.
+No such solution has been proven to achieve superior performance over all others for all user queries.
+Indeed, even when the retrieval performance of the individual systems is similar, it has been shown that the documents retrieved by the individual IR systems are typically different (Harman, 1993).

-Much research has been carried out into combining the outputs of a number of different IR systems into a single result set, in order to achieve greater retrieval performance than any individual system.
-This is known as "data fusion" when the underlying systems have access to the same document collection [2].
+As a result of this, much research has been undertaken into combining the outputs of a number of different IR systems into a single result set, in order to achieve greater retrieval performance than any individual system.
+This is known as "data fusion" when the underlying systems have access to the same document collection (Aslam and Montague, 2000).